dlicht110/compiler-construction/README.md

 Assessment:

-- 60% of the course: 5 Assignments and one presentation.
+- 50% of the course: 5 Assignments, each worth 10%.
+To pass the assignment programs need to run and test.
   - Assignment 1: Warm up.
 Deadline ...
   - Assignment 2: ...
 Deadline ...
   - Assignment 3: ...
 Deadline ...
   - Assignment 4: ...
 Deadline ...
   - Assignment 5: ...
 Deadline ...

-- 40% of the course: final exam on theoretical aspects such as automata, grammars, type inference, etc
+- 50% of the course on theoretical aspects such as automata, grammars, type inference, etc:
+  - 4 quizzes/tests worth 4% each.
+Each test will roughly cover a quareter of the material relevant for the final exam.
+  - Final exam worth 34%.
+The final exam will cover the same material as the tests.

 Some more references: